GoHypernet/hypernet-protocol/packages/contracts/README.md

 is used for identity or authenticity verification in which the `tokenId` may not be known *a priori* what the label is.
 Entries in an
 NFR are referred to, within the protocol, as Non-Fungible Identities (NFIs).

-Each NFR has a `REGISTRAR_ROLE`, which can mint new entries to the registry, and a `DEFAULT_ADMIN_ROLE` which can make modifications to the registry contract parameters.
-These roles are set through the NFR constructor.
-Additionally, the `REGISTRAR_ROLE` and the owner of a token have the option to update the information stored in the `tokenURI` after minting unless `allowStorageUpdate` is set to `false` (which it is by default and can be updated by the `DEFAULT_ADMIN_ROLE`).
+Each NFR has a `REGISTRAR_ROLE`, which can register new identities, and a `DEFAULT_ADMIN_ROLE` which can make modifications to which address have the `REGISTRAR_ROLE` and can also call `selfdestruct` on the registry.
+Both of these roles are set through the NFR constructor.
+Additionally, the `REGISTRAR_ROLE` and the owner of a token have the option to update the information stored in the `tokenURI` after registration unless `allowStorageUpdate` is set to `false` (which it is by default and can be updated by the `REGISTRAR_ROLE`).
 The same applies for the token `label` through the `allowLabelChange` flag (which is false by default).
 In some cases, it can be useful to dissallow the transfer of ownership of NFIs.
-This can be done if `DEFAULT_ADMIN_ROLE` sets `allowTransfers` to `false`.
+This can be done if `REGISTRAR_ROLE` sets `allowTransfers` to `false`.
+In this case, the `REGISTRAR_ROLE` can still transfer an NFI on the owners behalf if the NFI owner gives approval to the `REGISTRAR_ROLE` through the `approve` function.

 Lastly, each NFR exposes a *lazy registration* interface through the `lazyRegister` function.
 This allows the owner of the `REGISTRAR_ROLE` to offload the burden of gas costs to the recipient of the NFI by providing them with signature that the recipient can then present to